luiscm17/ai-102-azure/1-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.

-    ```bash
+    ```
     az login
     ```

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

     > **Note**: In most scenarios, just using *az login* will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
 See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

 1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
-Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.
+Then complete the sign in process in the command line, selecting the subscription containing your Foundry hub if prompted.
 1. After you have signed in, enter the following command to run the application:

-    ```bash
+    ```
     cd ..
     python run_all.py
     ```

     The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.
 You should see some output from each server as it starts.

 1. Wait until the prompt for input appears, then enter a prompt such as:

-    ```yml
+    ```
    Create a title and outline for an article about React programming.
     ```

     After a few moments, you should see a response from the agent with the results.

 1. Enter `quit` to exit the program and stop the servers.

 ## Summary

 In this exercise, you used the Azure AI Agent Service SDK and the A2A Python SDK to create a remote multi-agent solution.
 You created a discoverable A2A-compatible agent and set up a routing agent to access the agent's skills.
 You also implemented an agent executor to process incoming A2A messages and manage tasks.
 Great work!